How to Make Wooden Wick Candles

 Slowly pour the wax into the container making sure not to fill past the widest part of the jar.
 (There are exceptions to this, such as the tureen jar.)
 If you pour too quickly, the wax may splash up the side of the jar or form small air bubbles on top of the wax.
 Avoid pouring wax directly onto the wick.
 You can adjust the wick slightly if needed, but don't move it around too much; the prongs on the wicktab can easily bend allowing the wick to lean to one side and be off center.

 When the candle has completely set, you will be ready to trim the wick.
 Trying to trim the wick too soon will disrupt the wax around the wick.

-Trim the wick to 1/8 length using end nipper pliers or nail clippers.
-Be sure not to trim them too short because they would not burn properly.
+Trim the wick to just above 1/4" length using end nipper pliers or nail clippers.
+Be sure not to trim them too short because they will not burn properly.
 You may then put the lid back on the container.

 It is highly recommended to add a caution label.
 You may also choose to add labels unique to your business, fragrance name labels, or a special label for your line of wooden wick candles.

 Now you can enjoy the crackling sounds of a fire without the hassle or mess while enjoying your favorite scents!
 Are you ready to give it a try?

 You may order everything you need by browsing our selection of candle making supplies.